London Business School: Master in Business Administration (MBA)

 The school's flagship programme is its full-time 15–21-month Master of Business Administration degree.
 MBA students take a prescribed set of core courses then choose from roughly 70 different electives.
 Class size has been around 400 students in every annual cohort.
 These are broken into 5 streams of approximately 80 students who take all core courses together.
-The admission process is highly competitive and selective.

 Beyond academics, the school puts an emphasis on personal and professional development including leadership, global awareness, and business skill building.
 These developments are facilitated via specialized workshops led by external consultants, students, and faculty.
 In addition to a range of elective courses at the London Business School, the school has partnerships with around 32 exchange schools around the world.
 Each academic year around 100 students spend a term at another leading business school.

-The MBA program at LBS is widely considered to be one of the top 10 in the world.
-In the Financial Times' 2015 Global MBA Rankings, LBS ranked 2nd in the world just behind Harvard Business School.
-In CNN Expansion's 2014 Global MBA Rankings, LBS ranked 5th in the world.
-In Business Insider's 2014 Global MBA Rankings, LBS ranked 9th in the world.
-In 2016, the school's MBA program was ranked No. 21 worldwide for social and environmental impact by Corporate Knights magazine.
-Within Europe, LBS consistently ranks as one of the top 2 programmes.
-In the 2014/2015 QS Global 200 Business Schools Report, the London Business School MBA Program ranked 1st among all one-year and two-year European MBA programs.
-Among non-U.S. two-year MBA programmes, LBS was ranked 1st by Bloomberg BusinessWeek in 2012, 3rd by The Economist in 2012, 1st by Financial Times in 2014 and 2012, and 1st by Forbes in 2011, 2012, and 2013.

 The MBA Programme has one of the world's largest international exchange programmes.
-Each year approximately 35 percent of second-year MBAs spend a term abroad at one of over 30 partner schools, including NYU Stern School of Business, IESE Business School, Booth School of Business of The University of Chicago, The Wharton School of the University of Pennsylvania, UCLA Anderson School of Management, the MIT Sloan School of Management, Tuck School of Business at Dartmouth College, Columbia Business School, Kellogg School of Management at Northwestern University, Haas School of Business at UC Berkeley, McDonough School of Business at Georgetown University, Indian School of Business among others.
+Each year approximately 35 per cent of second-year MBAs spend a term abroad at one of over 30 partner schools, including NYU Stern School of Business, IESE Business School, Booth School of Business of The University of Chicago, The Wharton School of the University of Pennsylvania, UCLA Anderson School of Management, the MIT Sloan School of Management, Tuck School of Business at Dartmouth College, Columbia Business School, Kellogg School of Management at Northwestern University, Haas School of Business at UC Berkeley, McDonough School of Business at Georgetown University, Indian School of Business among others.